 Such a practice was thwarted if a man were to die of disease or illness.
 There would be a great deal of sorrow and agony as they believed that to be sacrificed was a good thing that would bring great happiness to the man who gave up his life to the gods.

-These cannibalistic practices are undoubtedly disturbing for many people, especially when you consider the fact that the Massagetae elders were willing participants in the sacrifice.
+These practices are undoubtedly disturbing for many people, especially when you consider the fact that the Massagetae elders were willing participants in it.
 However, that was simply life for an ancient people in a dark time period.

-These fierce warriors, who were said to drink the blood of horses, would fade from history, only remembered thanks to the preserved works of The Father of History, Herodotus.
+These fierce warriors, who were also said to drink the life fluid of horses, would fade from history, only remembered thanks to the preserved works of The Father of History, Herodotus.

 Andrew Pourciaux is a novelist hailing from sunny Sarasota, Florida, where he spends the majority of his time writing and podcasting.